nmn/stylextras/packages/stylex-include/README.md

 # @stylextras/stylex-include

-A plugin to retroactively support the legacy `stylex.include` API that was removed in StyleX `0.11.0`.
+A toolkit to retroactively support the legacy `stylex.include` API that was removed in StyleX `0.11.0`.

-This package provides multiple plugin interfaces:
+The following utilities are currently provided:
-- **Babel plugin**: For local includes only
+- **Babel plugin**: Inlines same-file usages of `stylex.include`
-- **Webpack plugin**: For local and cross-file includes
+- **Webpack loader**: Inlines same-file and cross-file usages of `stylex.include`
-- **Direct transformer**: For custom build tools
+- **Transformer**: Reusable Babel-based logic to build your own support with

 Run the appropriate plugin before `@stylexjs/babel-plugin` to inline source styles referenced by `stylex.include` into target style objects.